hartenthaler/hh_relation_is_descriptor/README.md

 Such a descriptor is a word or a phrase that states object 1's relation is object 2.
-For example, you would read the following GEDCOM code as "Joe Jacob's great-grandson is the submitter pointed to by the XREF @S1@":
+For example, you would read the following GEDCOM code as "The person pointed to by the XREF @S1@ is the landlord of Joe Jacob":

 `0 INDI`